 Anyone going into 7th grade and older is eligible to participate in summer training.
-However, once official practice begins, only those in grades 9 and above will be eligible to practice and compete.
+Once official practice begins, only those in grades 9 and above will be eligible to practice and compete.

-In order to be academically eligible to compete during the season, athletes must meet the academic eligibility requirements, which are:
+To be academically eligible to compete during the season, athletes must meet the academic eligibility requirements, which are:

-- (i) a GPA of not less than 2.0 for the prior term (for XC this means the last term of the 2023-2024 school year); and - (ii) must not have failed more than 1 class during the prior term (again, this means the last term of the 2023-2024 school year).
+- (i) a GPA of not less than 2.0 for the prior term (for XC this means the last term of the 2024-2025 school year); and - (ii) must not have failed more than 1 class during the prior term (again, this means the last term of the 2024-2025 school year).